kgururaj/GenomicsDB_wiki/Java-interface-for-importing-VCF-CSV-files-into-TileDB-GenomicsDB.md

 The recommended way is to use the JSON file for specifying CallSet/sample mapping, since the JSON file can be re-used for queries after the data is loaded.
 The Java API provides a way to specify this mapping purely for completeness.

 ## Example driver program
-See our [example driver program](https://github.com/Intel-HLS/GenomicsDB/blob/master/example/java/TestBufferStreamVCF2TileDB.java) for using the interface.
+See our [example driver program](https://github.com/Intel-HLS/GenomicsDB/blob/master/example/java/TestBufferStreamVCF2TileDB.java) that demonstrates the API.
 The driver program takes as input the following command line parameters:

     -iterators loader.json stream_name_to_filename.json [bufferCapacity rank lbRowIdx ubRowIdx]